Lipschitz and path isometric embeddings of metric spaces: More on path isometric embeddings

 \proof[Proof of Corollary \ref{subRiemEmb2}] Corollary \ref{subRiemEmb2} is not a direct consequence of the claim of Theorem \ref{path-isom-embed}.
 However, the proof is the same.
 Indeed, in the proof of the theorem we started with the embedding

 with $k=2 n+1$, which was given by Theorem \ref{Nash2}.
 If instead, as assumed in Corollary \ref{subRiemEmb2}, we already have an embedding

-with $k\geq n+1$, then we can consider a sequence of increasing Riemannian distances starting with $d_{g_1}=d_{\rm Riem}$ and converging pointwise to $d$.
+with $k\geq n+1$, then we can consider a sequence of increasing Riemannian distances starting with $d_{g_1}=d_{\rm Riem}$ and converging point-wise to $d$.
 At each stage, each $1$-Lipschitz embedding can be stretched as in Theorem \ref{path-isom-embed}, since in Theorem \ref{Nash1} we only need the codimension to be greater than $1$, i.e., $k\geq n+1$.

 \begin{corollary} Let $(\mathbb H,d_{CC})$ be the Heisenberg group endowed with the sub-Riemannian distance with the first layer as horizontal distribution.
 Then we have that there exists a subset $\Sigma$ of $\R^4$, such that, if $d_\Sigma$ is the path metric induced by the Euclidean length of $\R^4$, then $(\mathbb H,d_{CC})$ is isometric to $(\Sigma,d_\Sigma)$. \end{corollary} \proof The statement is a direct consequence of Corollary \ref{subRiemEmb2} and Proposition \ref{path-isom-isom}.
-We make use of the fact that there is a Lipschitz homeomorphism $f:(\mathbb H,d_{CC})\to\mathbb E^3$.
+We make use of the fact that the inverse of the stereographic projection, which maps $\R^3$ to $\mathbb S^3\subset \R^4$, gives a globally Lipschitz embedding of the Riemannian left-invariant Heisenberg group into the Euclidean space $\mathbb E^4$.

-\begin{remark} A similar proof gives the following fact.
+\begin{remark} A similar reasoning can be applied to the Grushin plane.
+The reader can be referred to \cite{Monti-Morbidelli} for an introduction to the geometry of the Grushin plane.
+Thus, another consequence of Corollary \ref{subRiemEmb2} and Proposition \ref{path-isom-isom} is the following fact.
 The Grushin plane $\mathbb P$ can be realized as a subset of $\R^3$ with the induced path distance.
-The reason is that the identity map from $\mathbb P$ to $\mathbb E^2$ is a Lipschitz embedding.
-One again concludes using Corollary \ref{subRiemEmb2} and Proposition \ref{path-isom-isom}. \end{remark}
+The reason is again that the inverse of the stereographic projection gives a Lipschitz embedding of $\mathbb P$ into $\mathbb E^3$. \end{remark}